javadho/campaigns-analysis/README.md

 # campaigns_analysis
-Analyzing KPIs before and after starting campaigns and the best campaigns
+Analyzing KPIs before and after starting campaigns, and the best campaigns